shane-kerr/ripe-542bis/README.md

 RIPE Working Group Chairs

-Document ID:ripe-542
+Document ID:ripe-xxx

-Date: December 2011
+Date: 2016-11-23

 ## 1. Introduction

-The purpose of this document is to describe the role, responsibility and expectations associated with RIPE Working Group (WG) Chairs.
+The purpose of this document is to describe the role, responsibilities, and expectations associated with RIPE Working Group (WG) Chairs.

 The document is divided into the following sections: